stellio-hub/stellio-context-broker/README.md

 It will start all the services composing the Stellio context broker platform and expose them on the following ports:
 * API Gateway: 8080
-* Entity service: 8082
 * Search service: 8083
 * Subscription service: 8084

-Please note that the environment and scripts are validated on Ubuntu 19.10 and MacOS.
+Please note that the environment and scripts are validated on Ubuntu and macOS.
 Some errors may occur on other platforms.

 We also provide an experimental configuration to deploy Stellio in a k8s cluster (only tested in Minikube as of now).
 For more information, please look at [the README](kubernetes/README.md)